btibs/cmsc818gchrome/README.md

 CMSC 818G project
 ================

-This currently includes files for a Chrome extension to log URLs
+Application to manage schedule

 - Tested with Chrome on Windows 7, using Python 2.7, PostgreSQL, pyscopg2

+Steps to run:
-- Run the extension with logserver.py running
+- Install the above
-- popup.html/js are currently just placeholders
-- Modify "default.json" and save as "preferences.json" for your user information
+- Save "default.json" as "preferences.json" with your database connection information
+- Run logserver.py
+- Open browser, click on the extension button to open the user interface